 The Passive House Institute and the Passive House Institute US (PHIUS) offers professional training for those interested in becoming a:

 - Certified PHIUS + Rater

 - Passive House Building Certifiers

-The Certified Passive House Consultant/Designer (CPHC/D) training includes both virtual and in-class components, and prepares professionals to distinguish themselves in the marketplace.
+The PHIUS Certified Passive House Consultant training includes both virtual and in-class components, and prepares professionals to distinguish themselves in the marketplace.
 Training includes the basics of Passive House design, minimized mechanical systems design, construction examples, quality assurance, and more.

 A PHIUS Certified Builder and Certified Passive House Tradespeople are familiar with issues of necessary insulation and air-tight building envelopes and is well prepared to meet the goals of the Passive House challenge.
 The related course offers information on craftsmanship and also focuses on the risks and liability to the passive house contractor and guidance in both problem-solving and problem-avoidance.

 A PHIUS+ Rater and Passive House Building Certifiers has training in conducting on-site quality assurance for the Passive House program.
 Training combines extensive design review with a rigorous on-site quality assurance program.

 Who is Eligible for the Passive House Professional Credentials?

 Professionals seeking expertise in Passive House should review credential offerings and certification standards of both PHI and PHIUS before deciding which credential they wish to pursue, as they are two different systems.
 Some professionals choose both paths so they can be familiar with both standards.
 Professionals interested in the CPHC/D training should already be able to read architectural plans and have a general knowledge of conventional construction practice, building science, and energy flow and use in buildings.
 Training for the Certified Builder/Tradespreson credential requires construction knowledge and experience.
 The Rater and Certifier credential is open to experienced professionals with significant experience in building to the Passive House standard.